Project-Launch-Escape/game-design/coordinate-systems.md

 It is a system of cartesian coordinates, where the camera's viewport sets the x and y coordinates, with z being the depth.

 ### Planetspace
 This is the coordinate system in which the precise position of a ship is calculated.
-It is centered on the gravitationally most significant planet, and the unit is $2^{10}$ meters, or a unit of $2^i$ kilometers, where $i \in \mathbb{N}$.
+It is centered on the gravitationally most significant planet, and the unit is $2^{10}$ meters, or a unit of $2^i$ meters, where $i \in \mathbb{N}$.
 Each spacecraft is one object.

 It is a system of cartesian coordinates, where the planet's north pole is up, and one coordinate is a tangent to the planet's orbit.